cangjie-champagne/trash-can/README.md

-# 🧯 fire-extinguisher
+# ⛽ gas-station
-A Ge cangjie keyboard word key translation method from any input possible.
+A Bo cangjie keyboard word key translation method from any input possible.